 The switch would toggle through “8 functions memory”: combination, in wave, sequential, slo glo, chasing/flash, slow fade, twinkle/flash and steady on.
 Plus of course off.
 Finally, any function that’s not off will by a timer repeat every 24 hours (from the time it’s set) for 6 hours, with 18 hours of dark.

 At first I thought that the LEDs were addressed, but the smart thing is that there are two pairs of LEDs that are soldered with opposite polarities: white-and-light-green plus red-and-blue.
+However, these are individual as four types: white, light-green, red and blue.
 Then the chip makes a middle voltage offset and then powers the two-wire line either plus-minus or minus-plus, with an amplitude of about 2.7V in each direction.
 In Fig.1 (above) you will see chasing/flash.
 It’s terrible to look at, but the first half squares pulse the white-and-light-green pair and the next full swing squares pulse all LEDs, while the middle, lower half square only pulse the red-and-blue pair.
 When pulsed they all look like being steady “on”.